Thank you for your interest in our puppies!

 We strongly suggest you read our Contract and Health Warranty carefully as it outlines what is covered and the procedures necessary for recovery, if ever necessary.
 Anyone purchasing a puppy from us will need to sign this form which contains all agreements between each party.
 This form has been designed to protect seller, buyer and puppy.

-*Please note that we DO NOT want a deposit with your application!
+Please note that we DO NOT want a deposit with your application!
 When a litter has been born and enough pups are available, I will ask for a $500 deposit payable by personal check made out to ANNABELLE DOODLES OF NEW ENGLAND.
 We do not accept credit cards or Paypal.
-The balance of the pup is due when it has been determined which pup is yours by about 8 weeks.
-I will accept a personal check IF it is received by the posted date; otherwise ONLY cash or a POSTAL MONEY ORDER will be accepted.
+The balance of the pup is due at 7 weeks of age via a personal check or Postal Money Orders.
 No exceptions.
+You may not know which pup is yours at the time the balance is due.
+If you are uncomfortable with this policy, I am not the breeder for you.

 We make every effort to ensure our puppies are the healthiest possible.
-There are no absolute guarantees, but by health testing our breeding dog extensively and requiring our studs to be free of inherent defects, we do our best to avoid any potential hereditary problems being passed onto the puppies.
+There are no absolute guarantees, but by health testing our breeding dogs extensively and requiring our breeding pairs to be free of inherent defects, we do our best to avoid any potential hereditary problems being passed onto the puppies.
 It must be noted however, that if you allow your dog to become overweight, our guarantee of health will be voided.
 Overweight dogs are the foremost reason for hip and arthritic problems!

 will be yours?